clovaai/assembled-cnn/kd/README.md

 # KD walkthrough

+We do not compute the logit of the teacher in real time, but compute the logit of the teacher offline and make it a TFRecord. it can't calculate logit based on the data augmentation performed in real time, but in our experiment it worked fine.

 0. We assume that you prepare raw images and TFRecord files ImageNet2012 in the following path.

 ```bash